TGOlson/pixel/README.md

   * show pixel
   * show owner
   * purchase/edit if owner
+* show warning if trying to color a pixel not owned by current user
+* show warning if trying to purchase a pixel already owned by current user
 * resize canvas on window resize
 * highlight section
 * display total price